 Students will be required to meet all NMSU requirements for graduation, including general education requirements.
 All prerequisite and requisite course work taken at other institutions will be evaluated by the Registrar’s office and transfer credit granted appropriately.
 Nursing course work taken at other institutions will be evaluated on an individual basis by the School of Nursing and granted appropriate lower-division credit, to a maximum of 41 credits.
 A 2.75 GPA or better is required for admission to the RN-BSN program.

 RN-BSN students may take up to 12 credits of graduate nursing courses (MSN or DNP) with approval from the RN-BSN Program Coordinator and course instructor.
-Graduate nursing courses can count as electives or in some instances, can replace an undergraduate required course (see page 2).
+Graduate nursing courses can count as electives or in some instances, can replace an undergraduate required course (see page 2 of Degree Plan).

 Approved Upper Division Electives for RN-BSN Program